WilliamSchack/Spotify-Downloader/docs/MACOS.md

 ## Environment Hygiene

-The conda environment keeps the CLI tools isolated under `/Users/garylee/anaconda3/envs/spotify-downloader-macos` when created locally.
-Homebrew packages are installed globally under `/usr/local`; this is normal for Homebrew, but it is not isolated.
+The conda environment keeps the CLI tools isolated under its own `$CONDA_PREFIX`.
+Homebrew packages are installed in the active Homebrew prefix; this is normal for Homebrew, but it is not isolated.
 For cleaner development, prefer one of these approaches:

 - Use GitHub Actions or a dedicated macOS VM for release builds.
 - Use a dedicated Homebrew prefix, CI runner, or separate user account for local macOS dependency experiments.